Advertiser Learning in Direct Advertising Markets: The Role of Information Provision on Advertiser and Publisher Welfare

 \paragraph{Estimating advertiser similarities.}

-In terms of the simulation, our approach entails i) deriving a measure of the similarity between any two advertisers, and ii) pooling outcomes among similar advertisers to predict ad performance.
-This raises the practical question of how to measure similarity between advertisers for the purpose of our simulations.
-As is common on many ad platforms, we have no advertiser demographic information in the data.
+Our approach entails i) deriving a measure of the similarity between any two advertisers, and ii) pooling outcomes among similar advertisers to predict ad performance.
+This raises the practical question of how to measure similarity between advertisers.
+As is common on many ad platforms, there is no advertiser demographic information in the data.
 However, in addition to recording the number of impressions and clicks, the platform also retains the images used by advertisers in their display ad campaigns, and these images contain useful information about the advertisers.

-To estimate similarity between advertisers, we first retrieve a set of tags describing the content of each display ad placed by advertisers at sites in the focal cluster of 165 liberal blogs.
-Based on those tags, we construct a term frequency/inverse document frequency (TF-IDF) matrix reflecting how important each tag is in characterizing advertisers.
-Next, we compute the cosine similarity between advertisers using the TF-IDF measures, producing a square matrix whose cells reflect the pairwise similarity between advertisers.
-Finally, we use the similarities within each row of this matrix to predict click through rates at all sites in the estimation sample, including in cases where an advertiser did not previously place ads.
-Appendix \ref{sec:GoogleAPI} details these specific steps.
+To estimate similarity between advertisers, we first retrieve a set of concept tags from Google's Cloud Vision API\footnote{\url{https://cloud.google.com/vision} \href{https://web.archive.org/web/20240229224934/https://cloud.google.com/vision}{(Archive.org)}} describing the content of all ad images placed by advertisers at any sites in the focal cluster of 165 liberal blogs.
+We count the frequency for every advertiser-tag pair, and construct a term frequency/inverse document frequency (TF-IDF) matrix reflecting how prevalent and distinctive each tag is in characterizing each advertiser.
+A square matrix of pairwise cosine similarities between advertisers is then computed from the TF-IDF measures.
+Finally, we use the similarities within each row of this matrix to impute click through rates for all advertiser-site pairs in the estimation sample, including those for which no ads were placed.
+Appendix \ref{appx:GoogleAPI} details these specific steps.